followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/columns/calculateFilterExpression.md

 ===========================================================================

 <!--shortDescription-->
-Calculates filters when the column contains custom data.
+Calculates filters when the column contains customary data.
 <!--/shortDescription-->

 <!--fullDescription-->
 When you use the [calculateCellValue]({basewidgetpath}/Configuration/columns/#calculateCellValue) function to populate the column with data, implement the **calculateFilterExpression** function as well.
 This ensures proper filtering and search in this column.

-This function must return a filter expression which is an array of the following format.
+This function must return a filter expression, which is an array of the following format.

     [selector, selectedFilterOperation, filterValue]